 - online application from student

-- an online teacher recommendation – when students include their teacher’s email address on the paper form, PNCI will send them a link for their recommendation
+- an online teacher recommendation – students include their teacher’s email address in their application so PNCI can send the teacher a link for their recommendation

-Formerly known as the Summer Construction Camp, the Construction Trades Internship (CTI) is a continuation of the partnership between the Associated General Contractors, the General & Concrete Contractors Association, the Northwest Carpenters Union and the Pacific Northwest Carpenters Institute.
+Formerly known as the Summer Construction Camp, the Carpenter Trades Youth Internship is a continuation of the partnership between the Associated General Contractors, the General & Concrete Contractors Association, the Northwest Carpenters Union and the Pacific Northwest Carpenters Institute.
 Together, we’ve introduced over a hundred young people to the trades since the summer of 2007.

 Read about the 2019 Summer Camp in the Fall 2019 edition of Building Futures magazine.

 Meg Kilmer, High School Outreach Coordinator, Pacific Northwest Carpenters Institute

 firstname.lastname@example.org | 503.816.9047